onooinc-code/SoulyCorev2/BugTrack.md

 3.  **API Test Runner**: Fixed a legacy API test file (`/api/contacts/test/route.ts`) and the `ResponsePanel.tsx` UI to use correct `camelCase` properties (`endpointId`, `statusCode`, `expectedStatusCode`, etc.).
 4.  **Dashboard API**: Fixed the `/api/dashboard/charts` route to query for `"pipelineType"` and `"durationMs"` and process the results correctly.

-This final, exhaustive fix ensures 100% consistency across the data access layer, permanently resolving this class of bugs.
+This exhaustive fix ensures 100% consistency across the data access layer, permanently resolving this class of bugs.

 **Modified Files:**
 - `BugTrack.md`